-The notorious Lexikon der Juden in der Musik, published in 1940 by the NSDAP Institute for Research on the Jewish Question (Veröffentlichung des Instituts der NSDAP zur Erforschung der Judenfrage) includes an entry on Arno Nadel.

-Immediately after the pogrom known as Reichskristallnacht (November 9-10, 1938), Nadel was arrested and imprisoned in the Sachsenhausen concentration camp.
+The renowned Lexikon der Juden in der Musik, published in 1940 by the NSDAP Institute for Research on the Jewish Question (Veröffentlichung des Instituts der NSDAP zur Erforschung der Judenfrage) includes an entry on Arno Nadel.
+Then, immediately after Kristallnacht (November 9–10, 1938), Nadel was arrested and imprisoned in the Sachsenhausen concentration camp.
 There is no information as to the duration of his stay there.
-Nadel’s typoscript diaries (from June till September 1942) include some – clearly restrained yet heart-breaking – memories of the time in ‘S.’, as Nadel referred to Sachsenhausen.
+Nadel’s typed diaries (June–September 1942) include palpably restrained yet heartrending memories of the time in ‘S.’ as Nadel referred to Sachsenhausen.

 After his return from the concentration camp, Nadel could no longer work at the destroyed Pestalozzistrasse Synagogue.
-So long as the community’s financial situation enabled it, he was engaged as organist and choir director in the Münchenerstrasse Synagogue.
-This lasted until March 1941.
-In mid-May 1941 Nadel and his wife were forced to leave their apartment and move into a single room at an apartment of another Jewish family in Berlin.
-Until September the same year he continued to conduct a choir and play the organ in services at the Weißensee cemetery.
+He was engaged as organist and choir director in the Münchenerstrasse Synagogue until March 1941, when the community could no longer financially support his employment.
+He did continue conducting a choir and playing the organ in services at the Weißensee cemetery.
+Nonetheless, in mid-May 1941, Nadel and his wife were forced to leave their apartment and move into a single room in the apartment of another Jewish family in Berlin.

-From October 1941 Nadel was forced to work at the Jüdische Bibliothek Amt VII of the Reichssicherheitshauptamt (in the Logenhaus, Eisenacherstrasse 11).
-Together with other Jewish forced labourers (Zwangsarbeiter), and under the supervision of Gestapo officers.
-He had to register Jewish books and writings which were robbed in Germany and Nazi-occupied territories and transported to Berlin.
-In his diaries, Nadel referred to this “place of work” using an enigmatic abbreviation of his invention – ‘G-U’.
+From October 1941 Nadel was forced to work at the Jüdische Bibliothek Amt VII of the Reichssicherheitshauptamt (in the Logenhaus, Eisenacherstrasse 11) together with other Jewish forced laborers (Zwangsarbeiter), and under the supervision of Gestapo officers.
+He had to register Jewish books and writings, which were stolen from Jews, including himself, across Germany and Nazi-occupied territories and transported to Berlin.
+In his diaries, Nadel referred to this “place of work” using an enigmatic abbreviation of his invention—‘G-U.’

-In the diaries, there are numerous notes dealing with music.
-Some of them express fleeting ideas, and others elaborate on musical subjects.
+His diaries include numerous notes dealing with music.
+Some express fleeting ideas, and others elaborate on musical subjects.
 Together with seemingly unimportant or irrelevant reports on personal experiences or musical activities, these notes illustrate the centrality and existentiality of music in Nadel’s holistic spiritual world.
-Several diary notes include short, hand-written musical notations – a melody remembered or invented, with or without words.
+Several diary notes include short, hand-written musical notations—a melody remembered or invented, some with words and some without.

-On March 10, 1943, Nadel returned from that G-U to the room on the Bamberger-Straße he had inhabited with his wife, and found it locked.
-In his absence he, his wife had been taken by the Gestapo.
+On March 10, 1943, Nadel returned from G-U to the room on the Bamberger-Straße he had lived in with his wife to find it locked.
+In his absence, his wife had been seized by the Gestapo.
 He had been sent a written summons to come to Alexanderplatz.
-Upon his arrival there, he was deported from the Moabit railway station to Auschwitz with the 36th transport (Ortstransport).
+From there, he was deported from the Moabit railway station to Auschwitz on the 36th transport (Ortstransport).

-Arno Nadel as researcher, collector, reviver, and composer of Jewish music
+Arno Nadel as researcher, collector, restorer, and composer of Jewish music

-Nadel’s research in the field of Jewish music aimed to discover, restore and preserve old musical traditions, those he thought were true Jewish music, while simultaneously trying to renew traditional synagogue music.
-His efforts raised the performing standards of synagogue choirs.
-He has devotedly collected and studied synagogal music and East European Jewish folk songs, looking for manuscripts and notating oral traditions.
-He published many of these materials were published with commentary in the Gemeindeblatt der jüdischen Gemeinde zu Berlin, Ost und West, Der Jude, and in the articles on Jewish Music Nadel written for the Jüdisches Lexikon (among others, on Jewish folksongs) and the German Encyclopaedia Judaica (among others, on Akzente, the te’amim).
+Nadel’s research in the field of Jewish music aimed to discover, restore and preserve old musical traditions, those he considered authentic Jewish music, while simultaneously renewing traditional synagogue music.
+His efforts undoubtedly raised the performing standards of synagogue choirs.
+He devotedly collected and studied synagogal music and Eastern European Jewish folk songs, searching for manuscripts and notating oral traditions.
+He published many of these materials with commentary in the Gemeindeblatt der jüdischen Gemeinde zu Berlin, Ost und West, Der Jude, and in articles (on Jewish Music on Jewish folksongs, among other subjects) he wrote for the Jüdisches Lexikon and entries for the German Encyclopaedia Judaica (including one on Akzente, the te’amim).